-The data on this website and in the standalone MS ACCESS and MS EXCEL databases should be referred to as the 'Pesticide Properties DataBase (PPDB)' and not the 'FOOTPRINT' database.
+The data on this website and in the standalone MS Access database should be referred to as the 'Pesticide properties database (PPDB)' and not the 'FOOTPRINT' database.
 The FOOTPRINT database was a subset of data specifically used to support the EU Framework Programme FOOTPRINT project.
 The FOOTPRINT database is no longer available.

 We do not permit extraction of the data in order to populate other databases without a licence.
-If you are using the free online PPDB we do not offer support but you will find extensive support and guidance information on our website.